 Okay, so you want to make money with real estate.
 But you just don’t have enough credit or cash to buy and flip or hold and rent houses.
-There is, however, another viable option with land for sale in Cypress.
+There is, however, another viable option with land for sale in Houston.

 Have you considered flipping land?
 You really can get started with as little as $1,000 if you shop wisely and look in the right places for smaller parcels of land.
 The trick, though, is figuring out where to find the big opportunities

 When searching for land for sale in Houston, both cheap acreage and building lots, you can sometimes find some gems at these sites – if you use the right search criteria.

 Realtor.com – Although this site’s main emphasis is home buyers, you can still find land-for-sale opportunities.
 You just need to use zero bedrooms and bathrooms in the search criteria, and in the “Sort” field, click “Price: Low to High.”

 Landwatch.com – You can use this site to search for cheap properties nationwide.
 Enter the maximum you want to pay, and click “United States” under “Narrow by Country.”

 LandandFarm.com – This site allows you to search by state, so it might be a good resource for finding land for sale in Houston.
 Just be sure to enter the maximum price when you do a search.

 Another effective tactic for buying land you’re interested in is to contact the landowners directly.
 Even if the land isn’t currently listed for sale, making an offer just may make a purchase opportunity materialize.This tactic does, however, often take a good measure of patience and more than a little persuasion.
 Still, it can be a good way to pick up large parcels of land at a good price.

 While many people are hesitant to do business with the government, the upside is that the land won’t have any liens against it, and there won’t be any hidden issues you find out about only later.
 You might check out GovSales.gov to investigate the following two options.